jariarkko/draft-iab-internet-consolidation/draft-arkko-internet-consolidation.md

 potential benefits.
 Are there technical solutions that are missing today?

 Of course, it may well be that technology improvements are hard to come by.
-Nevertheless, recognising the risks of consolidation in both current and proposed future technologies is the first step in proactively avoiding those risks where possible.
+Nevertheless, recognizing the risks of consolidation in both current and proposed future technologies is the first step in proactively avoiding those risks where possible.